dozieaji/code-challenge/README.md

 available at a URL.
 Each snippet will be available as text at a URL until it expires.
 The snippet's expiry should be extended by 30 seconds each time it is accessed.

-This Application is being developed using H2 with Spring Boot.
+This Application is being developed using embedded H2 postgresql with Spring Boot.
 Just like other databases, there's full intrinsic support for it in the Spring Boot ecosystem.